-Markfield employs a cleaning company, which carries out daily cleaning of the top two floors of the building; and of the reception, entrance hall and toilets on the ground floor.
+Markfield employs a cleaning company, which carries out daily cleaning of some parts of the building.

 Responsibility for cleaning areas used for sessions and activities is held by session staff.
-Cleaning and clearing up should be regarded as part of the session and time must be allowed to ensure that the building and equipment is left clean and tidy for the next session.
+Cleaning and clearing up should be regarded as part of the session, and clear-up time must be built in by session leaders - to ensure that the building and equipment is left clean and tidy for the next session.